zzc-1998/DHHQA/README.md

 >[Your name]

-**We will send back a e-mail contains the download link to the database as soon as possible !!!**
+**We will send back a e-mail with the download link to the database as soon as possible !!!**

 ## Citation 😸😸😸
 If you find our paper useful, please cite our work as: